kergoth/OE-Signatures/README.rst

 - General

+  - Think about how best to handle the nested VariableRef issue.
+If you have a value ${${FOO} bar} and FOO is foo, ideally we'd resolve from bottom to top and record each reference, so that e.g. in this case we know that we reference both the FOO variable and the 'foo bar' variable.
   - Think about storing the PythonValue ast and utilizing it in PythonSnippet to compile the code from that, rather than having it re-parse the string.
     The 'compile' function can compile an ast object directly.